singh1114/best/_posts/2019-10-02-mongo-aggregates.md

 Mongoose is a library that can help you with this.
 It provides a lot of benefits, like creating hooks and indexes easily on the collections.

-> BTW, SQL table equivalent in Mongo is known as a `collection` and row equivalent is known as a `document`.
+> BTW, SQL table equivalent in Mongo is known as a `collection` and the row equivalent is known as a `document`.

+Read more about the differences at [GeeksforGeeks](https://www.geeksforgeeks.org/difference-between-sql-and-nosql/).

 ## Mongo Aggregates